Kingxukai/linux/Documentation/networking/device_drivers/fddi/skfp.rst

 	  you cannot reach computers in other subnetworks.

 Reason:
-	  Either the router's kernel is not configured for IP forwarding or there is a problem with the routing table and gateway configuration in at least one of the computers.
+	  Either the woke router's kernel is not configured for IP forwarding or there is a problem with the woke routing table and gateway configuration in at least one of the computers.